liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/05-displaying-guestbook-entries.markdown

 ## Creating the Adapter [](id=creating-the-adapter)

-First, you must create a variable for the adapter.
-Add it to `EntriesFragment` as follows:
+First, you must create an instance variable for the adapter.
+Add it to `EntriesFragment`:

     private ArrayAdapter _adapter;